awsdocs/aws-sct-user-guide/doc_source/CHAP_ExtensionPack.md

 + Teradata: `AWS_TERADATA_EXT`
 + Vertica: `AWS_VERTICA_EXT`

-## Using the Custom Python Library for the AWS SCT Extension Pack<a name="CHAP_ExtensionPack.DW"></a>
+## Using the custom Python library for the AWS SCT extension pack<a name="CHAP_ExtensionPack.DW"></a>

-In some cases, AWS Schema Conversion Tool \(AWS SCT\) can't convert source database features to equivalent Amazon Redshift features\.
+In some cases, AWS Schema Conversion Tool can't convert source database features to equivalent Amazon Redshift features\.
 The AWS SCT Extension Pack contains a custom Python library that emulates some source database functionality on Amazon Redshift\.

-If you are converting a transactional database, instead see [Using the AWS Lambda Functions from the AWS SCT Extension Pack](#CHAP_ExtensionPack.OLTP)\.
+If you are converting a transactional database, instead see [Using the AWS Lambda functions from the AWS SCT extension pack](#CHAP_ExtensionPack.OLTP)\.

 In two cases, you might want to install the extension pack manually:
 + You accidentally delete the extension pack schema from your target database\.
 + You want to upload custom Python libraries to emulate database functionality\.

-### Using AWS Services to Upload Custom Python Libraries<a name="CHAP_ExtensionPack.DW.Services"></a>
+### Using AWS services to upload custom Python libraries<a name="CHAP_ExtensionPack.DW.Services"></a>

 The AWS SCT extension pack wizard helps you install the custom Python library\.

-### Applying the Extension Pack<a name="CHAP_ExtensionPack.DW.Installing"></a>
+### Applying the extension pack<a name="CHAP_ExtensionPack.DW.Installing"></a>

 Use the following procedure to apply the extension pack\.